sivasakthi37/interview-prep/interview-prep.md

 ### 2. Difference between div and span
 **Answer:**
 - `<div>` is a block-level element that starts on a new line and takes up the full width available
-- `<span>` is an inline element that only takes up as much width as necessary
+- `<span>` is an inline element that only takes up as much width as necessary.

 **Example:**
 ```html